 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
-Include the proposed metric within both the stated objective and the measure (eg, Measure: 1,000 individuals will undergo LDCT and be referred for diagnostic testing as necessary).
+Include the proposed metric within both the stated Objective and the Measure sections (eg, Measure: 1,000 individuals will undergo LDCT and be referred for diagnostic testing as necessary).
+Applications may be returned for revision if the proposed metric is not included within the Measure section.
 Refer to the Instructions for Applicants document for details.

-The maximum number is 3 goals with 3 objectives each.
+The maximum number is 3 goals with 3 outcome objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.